aichbauer/sabogr/README.md

 a [Sails](http://sailsjs.org) application template with [AngularJS](https://angularjs.org/), [Bootstrap](http://getbootstrap.com/).

+##.gitignore
+You can uncomment bower_components on line 70 on the .gitignore file.
+If you don't want to push your bower_components.

 ## assets folder

 This folder is your public resource which gets pushed into the .tmp folder.